MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 :::image type="content" source="media/hub/azure-infra-hub-architecture-1.png" alt-text="The Zero Trust for Azure reference architecture with the hub VNet highlighted." lightbox="media/hub/azure-infra-hub-architecture-1.png":::

-For this reference architecture, there are a number of ways you can deploy the resources across the Azure subscription.
+For this reference architecture, there are many ways you can deploy the resources across the Azure subscription.
 The reference architecture shows the recommendation of isolating all resources for the hub VNet within a dedicated resource group.
 The resources for the spoke VNet are also shown for comparison.
 This model works well if different teams are given responsibility for these different areas.

 In the diagram, a hub VNet includes components to support access to other apps and services within the Azure environment.
 These resources include: